datashines/datashines.github.io/_posts/2021-10-31-Getting-a-Permanent-Residence-(PR)-in-the-UK.md

 Please go through the [official website](https://www.gov.uk/english-language) to understand what might be applicable for you.

 #### My case
-Thankfully, why applying for my tier-2 visa in 2018, I had to prove my English language ability.
+Thankfully, while applying for my tier-2 visa in 2018, I had to prove my English language ability.
 For that, I had used my University degrees both from Undergrad as well as Grad Uni.
 Essentially, I had received a certificate from NARIC (the then government body for certifying English language levels) certifying my language levels.
 And I was able to re-use that certificate again this time for my ILR application.